 Group and individual therapy.
 A large part of the treatment process involves therapy.
 You will start treatment with a lot of therapy, and it will taper off based on your needs.
 Group therapy is a wonderful opportunity to reconnect with others, avoid isolation and practice empathy.
 Individual therapy is a time for you to learn about yourself, identify the reasons for the abuse and work toward positive changes in your life.

 Amenities/Therapies.
 Treatment facilities vary.
-Some offer high-end services such as horseback riding, fine dining and private accommodations.
+Some offer high-end services such as horseback riding, fine dining, and private accommodations.
 Others are more practical in their offerings.
-The River Source has an active and engaging program schedule that includes yoga, acupuncture, massage therapy, infrared sauna therapy and vitamin therapy.
+The River Source has an active and engaging program schedule that includes yoga, acupuncture, massage therapy, infrared sauna therapy, and vitamin therapy.

 Desirable location.
-Most inpatient treatment programs are located in desirable settings such as beaches, mountains and deserts.
+Most inpatient treatment programs are located in desirable settings such as beaches, mountains, and deserts.
 The reason for this is to offer a calm, peaceful environment to seek treatment in.
 It’s mentally and physically rewarding to look out at a vast desert and watch the spectacular sunsets as you reconnect with your spiritual side.

 Supportive environment.
 It’s very difficult to stop the cycle of abuse when you return home to the same environment where you’ve used drugs and alcohol.
-Things are compounded if you have family that drink alcohol or friends that use drugs.
+Things are compounded if you have a family that drinks alcohol or friends that use drugs.
 An inpatient program removes you from this environment and puts you in a safe, sober community with people who support your recovery.